Terence J. Centner Adjunct Professor

 Professor Centner joined the law faculty in 2019.
 His research focuses on the agricultural-environmental interface looking at current issues from a scientific and legal perspective.
 He has published more than 160 scientific papers and law review articles, and has lectured in 50 countries around the world.
 He has also published four books: Empty Pastures; Blame Culture; Environmental Law and the Protection of People; and Consumers, Meat and Animal Products.

-Professor Shoemaker is on leave for the 2018-2019 academic year to serve as the Fulbright Canada Research Chair in Aboriginal Legal and Resource Rights at the University of Alberta Faculty of Law in Edmonton, Canada.
+Beginning in Fall 2021, Professor Shoemaker has been awarded an Andrew Carnegie Fellowship to analyze how property law has shaped who owns agricultural land in America and why, as well as what might come next.
+From 2018-2019, she also served as the Fulbright Canada Research Chair in Aboriginal Legal and Resource Rights at the University of Alberta Faculty of Law in Edmonton, Alberta.